microsoft/debug-adapter-protocol/specification.md

 ### <a name="Requests_Modules" class="anchor"></a>:leftwards_arrow_with_hook: Modules Request

-Modules can be retrieved from the debug adapter with the ModulesRequest which can either return all modules or a range of modules to support paging.
+Modules can be retrieved from the debug adapter with this request which can either return all modules or a range of modules to support paging.
+Clients should only call this request if the capability 'supportsModulesRequest' is true.

 ```typescript
 interface ModulesRequest extends Request {